walid-zeddini/zed-monolithe/README.md

 Note: There are still a few other things remaining to do for Leaflet that we won't detail here.

-For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].
+For further instructions on how to develop with JH, have a look at [Using JH in development][].

 ### Using Angular CLI